Algorius Net Viewer Manual

 - Username/password — only for MS SQL, Oracle, MySQL, PostgreSQL databases — the login used to gain access to the database.
 Available only if SQL Server Authentication is selected.

 - Database name — only for MS SQL, MySQL, PostgreSQL databases — name of a database to create tables to store application data.

 - Service name — only for Oracle database — service name of a database according to Oracle settings, for example: XE

 - Connection string — only for ODBC databases — DNS to connect to external database via ODBC.
 ODBC access to databases is enabled via ODBC driver.
 Manufacturers of almost every database deliver the appropriate ODBC driver.
 Below there are the download links for ODBC drivers of the most popular databases.
 In the Connection string you should choose DSN, that is configured in the "ODBC Data Source Administrator" application, which is included in Windows.

 - Check connection — check database connection by specified connection settings.

-- Delete records older than (days) — when enabled, Algorius Net Viewer will automatically remove all records older then the number of days defined here.
+- Keep records for the specified number of days — when enabled, Algorius Net Viewer will automatically remove all records older then the number of days defined here.
 This saves space in the database and speeds up report generating by reducing the number of processed records.
 This option is applied only for enabled logs.